lxc/incus/doc/howto/initialize.md

 Networking (see {ref}`networks` and {ref}`Network devices <devices-nic>`) : Provides network access for the instances.

-  You can let LXD create a new bridge (recommended) or use an existing network bridge or interface.
+  You can let Incus create a new bridge (recommended) or use an existing network bridge or interface.

   You can create additional bridges and assign them to instances later.